 I rolled down the windshield and stretched my body through the seatbelt, trying to sneak out a look at him through the passenger window.

 It was a man in his thirties, early may be.
 My guess would be thirty two.
 Not very handsome but he looked intellectual.
-Like the look Samuel Jackson holds.
+Like Morgan Freeman, eyes that tell a tale, or hundreds even.
 He looked a bit calm but with slight creases on his forehead.

 “Are you okay?”
 I asked.